 Choose A Secure Password With 11 Tips

-Celebrate National Cyber Security Awareness month with strong passwords.
-They protect your information from cybercriminals and keep you safe as you use the internet.
+Celebrate National Cyber Security Awareness Month with strong passwords.
+They protect your information from cybercriminals and keep you safer when you use the internet.

 1. Use a combination of letters, numbers and symbols.

-The best keywords are difficult to guess, so use a combination of lowercase and uppercase letters, numbers and symbols.
+The best passwords are difficult to guess, so use a mix of lowercase and uppercase letters, numbers, and symbols.

 2. Use at least eight characters.

-Longer passwords are more difficult to guess, so aim to make all your passwords at least eight characters long.
+Longer passwords are harder to crack, so aim for at least eight characters or more for each password.

 3. Avoid common words.